-The Petition to Intervene filed by the Consumer Protection and Advocate Division of the Office of the Attorney General is granted.
-The Consumer Protection and Advocate Division of the Office of the Attorney General may intervene and participate as a party in this proceeding and, as such, shall receive copies of any notices, orders, or other documents filed herein.
+The Petition to Intervene filed by the Consumer Advocate Unit in the Financial Division of the Office of the Attorney General is granted.
+The Consumer Advocate Unit in the Financial Division of the Office of the Attorney General may intervene and participate as a party in this proceeding and, as such, shall receive copies of any notices, orders, or other documents filed herein.